Liz Cheney seizes on Trump’s call to terminate Constitution

 “Donald Trump believes we should terminate ‘all rules, regulations and articles, even those found in the Constitution’ to overturn the 2020 election,” Cheney wrote on Twitter.
 “That was his view on 1/6 and remains his view today.
 No honest person can now deny that Trump is an enemy of the Constitution.”

-Cheney, a leading Trump critic within the GOP who serves as vice chairwoman of the House Jan.
-6 committee, was one of many figures to condemn Trump’s Truth Social post on Saturday arguing the Constitution should be terminated over his long-standing election grievances.
+Cheney, a leading Trump critic within the GOP who serves as vice chairwoman of the House select committee investigating the Jan.
+6, 2021, Capitol riot, was one of many figures to condemn Trump’s Truth Social post on Saturday arguing the Constitution should be terminated over his long-standing election grievances.

 “A Massive Fraud of this type and magnitude allows for the termination of all rules, regulations, and articles, even those found in the Constitution.
 Our great ‘Founders’ did not want, and would not condone, False & Fraudulent Elections!”
 Trump wrote.